poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             reply.send()
             #<<<<<<<<<<<<

-Default parameter `'clear'` for `'Iq.reply'` is set to True, then content inside Iq object should be fulfilled, omitting ID and recipient, this information Iq holding even when `'clear'` is set to True.
+By default, the parameter `'clear'` in the `'Iq.reply'` is set to True.
+In that case, the content of the Iq should be set again.
+After using the reply method, only the Id and the Jid parameters will stillbe set.

 .. code-block:: python